API Functional Monitoring in Anypoint Monitoring

 The following image illustrates the components of a monitor:

-A monitor includes a test and a schedule for running the test.
+A monitor includes a test and one or more schedules for running tests.

 The endpoints to verify